Geography & Environment

 In 2013 she was listed as one of 22 'global thinkers' in Robin Cohen's and Paul Kennedy's third edition of Global Sociology (Palgrave) in a new chapter on Gender and Sexualities (http://www.palgrave.com/sociology/cohen3e/students/globalthinkers.html)

-Between 2013 and 2015, Sylvia has been appointed Adlerbertska Guest Professor of Sustainable Development at the University of Gothenburg, Sweden.
-This involves making yearly visits to Gothenburg to engage in exchange mainly with the institution's development geographers.
+Since 2013 Sylvia has held a three-year appointment as Adlerbertska Guest Professor of Sustainable Development at the University of Gothenburg, Sweden.
+This involves making yearly visits to Gothenburg to engage in exchange and mentoring, mainly with the institution's development geographers.

 In addition to membership of the Department of Geography and Environment at LSE, Professor Chant is affiliated to the LSE Gender Institute (contact: email@example.com)